 Personally, Dark Scenes from Damaged Earth made me think much harder about my own personal impact on the earth, from mowing and watering my lawn to going through a drive-thru for coffee so one more plastic cup lid needs to be recycled.
 Even sitting in the drive-thru—fast food is rarely fast anymore given the worker shortage today—is polluting the earth as my car spits out fumes.
 And I get tired of fast food restaurants giving me plastic silverware I never use.
 I will start asking them ahead of time not to give me plastic.
 Opportunities to change exist everywhere if we look for and act upon them.
 No one really wants a Gothic future.
 Life is Gothic enough as it is.
 I hope readers will heed the Gothic’s message as highlighted in this book.
 It comes like Jacob Marley to ask us to reform before it is too late.
 I thank the authors of Dark Scenes from Damaged Earth for highlighting the Gothic’s dire message.

 Dark Scenes from Damaged Earth is available from the University of Minnesota Press:

-Tyler Tichelaar, Ph.D. is the author of King Arthur’s Children: A Study in Fiction and Tradition, The Gothic Wanderer: From Transgression to Redemption, and the upcoming novel Arthur’s Legacy, The Children of Arthur: Book One.
-You can visit Tyler at www.ChildrenofArthur.com and www.GothicWanderer.com
+Tyler Tichelaar, PhD, is the author of King Arthur’s Children: A Study in Fiction and Tradition, The Gothic Wanderer: From Transgression to Redemption, The Children of Arthur historical fantasy series, Haunted Marquette: Ghost Stories from the Queen City, and many other titles.
+Visit Tyler at www.GothicWanderer.com, www.ChildrenofArthur.com, and www.MarquetteFiction.com.